If you’re pregnant, you’re probably getting a lot of conflicting beauty advice.

 Here’s our advice on whether you can still colour your hair during pregnancy.

-However, little research has been done into the potential harm caused by dying your hair whilst pregnant and the risk of danger is very low.
+Little research has been done into the potential harm caused by dying your hair while pregnant and the risk of danger is very low.
 The amount of chemicals used during the dying process is typically a lot lower than needed to cause any damage.

 Michaeljohn’s technical colourist Amie Wilson suggests avoiding it for the first three months, if you’re concerned.
 Then consult a professional colourist instead of using home colourants.